GrinonBarrett/Taksidos/Core Rules/Creatures/Peludar.md

 -----

-**Venomous Quills**: Anytime the peludar is grappled or trampled, that creature makes contact with the toxins secreted theough quills hidden in the peludars fur, inflicting a toxic attack.
+**Venomous Quills**: Anytime the peludar is grappled or trampled, that creature makes contact with the toxins secreted theough quills hidden in the peludar's fur, inflicting a toxic attack.

 **Unsettling Crawl**: In place of swimming, the peludar may run along the surface below and use its run movement.
 It must be in contact with the ground to opt to do so.